-Annapurna Base Camp trek is absolutely beautiful treks that is describe as one of the wonderful treks in the world.
-We outline for Annapurna Base Camp trek as a Moderate Grade trek that is involve sort of difficulties like steep and rugged trekking trails.
-Trekking to Annapurna Base Camp, we will walk over the stone, stairs each day 5 to 7 hours including break for lunch and tea coffee.
+Annapurna Base Camp trek is an absolutely beautiful trek that is described as one of the most wonderful treks in the world.
+We outline Annapurna Base Camp trekking as a Moderate Grade trek that involves sort of difficulties like steep and rugged trekking trails.
+Trekking to Annapurna Base Camp, we will walk over the stone, stairs each day for 5 to 7 hours including a break for lunch and tea coffee.

 Trip cost is very different, using a service as our client’s requirements, we offer 14 Days Annapurna Base Camp Trek USD 1220 per person arriving in Kathmandu Nepal to departure from Kathmandu Nepal.

 Is Annapurna Base Camp for Beginners?

-Annapurna base camp trek is perfect introductory trek, its start from such a low elevation to lead us along the Base Camp of mount Annapurna.
-It’s not very hard trek and not very easy as well, however, Annapurna Base Camp trek is the perfect treks that you will experience real local village life, pristine landscapes, and off course close views of snowy peaks including Annapurna one 8091 meters world's 10th highest Peak.
+Annapurna base camp trek is a perfect introductory trek, ABC Trek starts from such a low elevation to lead us along the Base Camp of mount Annapurna.
+It’s not a very hard trek and not very easy as well, however, the Annapurna Base Camp trek is the perfect trek that you will experience real local village life, pristine landscapes, and of course close views of snowy peaks including Annapurna one 8091 meters world's 10th highest Peak.

 Annapurna base camp trek distance normally covers about 110 Kilometers.
 You will walk each day for about 5 to 7 hours on average a distance of 9 to 12Kilometers.
 Annapurna base camp trekking trail is a moderately easy trail that will lead you through the countryside of Nepal to the Lape of Mount Annapurna.